qudooschaudhry/Blog/input/posts/blazor-wasm-appsettings.md

 ![File2](../file2.png)

-Now, we just had to automate this in our build process.
-After adding the specific `web.DEV.config` and `web.PRD.config`, we updated the WASM csproj file to have the following target added, we utilized the `Microsoft.DotNet.Xdt.Tools` nuget package to perform our config transforms.
+We added the default web.config into our WASM project and also added the specific `web.DEV.config` and `web.PRD.config`.
+We also updated the WASM csproj file to have the following target added and utilized the `Microsoft.DotNet.Xdt.Tools` nuget package to perform our config transforms.
 We just had to edit our WASM csproj file like so.

 ```
 <Target Name="ApplyXdtConfigTransform" BeforeTargets="_TransformWebConfig">